How Are Frequent Flyer Miles, Credit Card Rewards and Other Travel Awards Covered?

 No. Count frequent flyer tickets, award travel, vouchers, reward points, credit card points & credit card miles as a $0 trip cost.
 The value you insure is not the retail cost, but it’s what you paid out of pocket for the ticket, which is free and therefore has no insurable cost.

 Travel insurance itself doesn’t re-deposit your frequent flyer miles

 Many (not all) frequent flyer programs have a re-deposit fee to put the miles back into your account.
-You can insure the taxes you paid to use your frequent flyer fees.
-Be sure to also include your frequent flyer re-deposit fee in your insured trip cost.
+If you want your travel insurance to reimburse you for the re-deposit fee to put the miles back into your account you must include the frequent flyer re-deposit fee in your insured trip cost.

 Note: It’s your responsibility to find out if your award travel, vouchers, reward points or credit card miles allow you to re-use them if you don’t use the travel you get with them.
 Travel insurance will not cover award travel, vouchers, reward points or credit card miles at all.

-A. If you cancel or interrupt your trip for a covered reason, all our Insurance Providers will reimburse you for the frequent flyer re-deposit fee if you insure both the taxes paid on the free tickets and the re-deposit fee in the insured trip cost.
+A. If you cancel or interrupt your trip for a covered reason, all our Insurance Providers will reimburse you for the frequent flyer re-deposit fee of putting the miles back in the same account they were removed from if you insure both the taxes paid on the free tickets and the re-deposit fee in the insured trip cost.
 Most plans cover a maximum fee of $150.

 If you cancel your trip not for a covered reason using the “Cancel for Any Reason“, no plans will reimburse you for the frequent flyer re-deposit fees.

 PPS - Even though TripInsuranceStore.com is the world's most informative travel insurance website, you are still responsible to know the coverage terms, conditions, limitations, and exclusions of your plan.
 No comments or explanations confirm or deny coverage.
 You need to refer to each plan's policy wording.